deriv-com/flutter-chart/docs/how_chart_lib_works.md

 `painting_styles` are some style classes that are used to specify how certain components of the chart should be styled. e.g. `barrier_style` contains style parameters of barriers.

-# Painting chart data
-when the list of data changes(by scrolling, zooming, or receiving new data) we need to update the chart.
-There are 3 steps that the chart requires to do when these variables change in order to update its components(including mainSeries, indicators, Barrier, markers, ... ).

-1. The chart goes through its components and notifies them about the change.
-Each of these components then updates their visible data inside the new (leftEpoch, rightEpoch) range.
- Then they can determine what are their min/max value (quote/price).

-2. The chart then asks every component their min/max values through their `minValue` and `maxValue` getters to calculate the overall min/max of its Y-Axis range.
- Any component that is not willing to be included in defining the Y-Axis range can return `double.NaN` values as its min/max.
- Then if this component had any element outside of the chart's Y-Axis range that element will be invisible.

-3. The conversion functions always return the converted x, y values based on the updated variables (Left/right bound epoch, min/max quote, top/bottom padding).
- The chart will pass these conversion functions along with a reference to its canvas and some other variables to ChartData class to paint their visible data.

 # BasicChart
 **BasicChart** is a StatefulWidget that other charts extend from.